signalogic/SigSRF_SDK/mediaTest_readme.md

 ### .rtp and .rtpdump File Support
 <a name="RTPFileSupportMediaMin"></a>

-mediaMin command lines support .rtp and .rtpdump input files.
+mediaMin and mediaTest command lines support .rtp and .rtpdump input files.
 Entry is the same as with .pcap or .pcapng files.
-Below are command line examples:
+Below are mediaMin command line examples using .rtpdump files included in the Rar packages and Docker containers:

     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf0.rtpdump -L -d 0xc11 -r20
     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf1.rtpdump -L -d 0xc11 -r0.5